digital-land/digital-land/content/_index.md

 title: "Digital Land"
 ---

-<p class="govuk-body-l">Digital Land is a team within MHCLG dedicated to improving data and data standards related to land and housing.
-Here are some of the results of our work so far.</p>
+<p class="govuk-body-l">Digital Land is a team at the <a href="https://www.gov.uk/government/organisations/ministry-of-housing-communities-and-local-government">Ministry of Housing, Communities & Local Government</a> dedicated to improving land and housing data for the emerging <a href="https://en.wikipedia.org/wiki/PropTech">PropTech</a> sector.</p>